El Cajon Boulevard riot: About

 This led to an organized mass protest the night of August 20 and 21 at the intersection of El Cajon Boulevard and Cherokee Street in San Diego.
-The crowd of about 3,000 teenagers and adults blocked three blocks of El Cajon Boulevard (one of San Diego's major east-west thoroughfares) and began holding impromptu drag races with just enough room for cars to race two-abreast down the street.
+The crowd of about 3,000 teenagers and adults blocked three blocks of El Cajon Boulevard (one of San Diego's major east–west thoroughfares) and began holding impromptu drag races with just enough room for cars to race two-abreast down the street.
 Around 2 A.M. more than 65 police officers began quelling the riot first by ordering them to disperse and then moving in with tear gas and riot sticks.
 Some protestors tried to fight back by throwing coke bottles and rocks at the police and trying to overturn police cars.
 It took 3 hours to control the mob and two police officers were hurt during the course of the night.
 At the scene of the riot 80 adult demonstrators and 36 juveniles were arrested for the riot.
 The next night several drag racers drove around town taunting the police.
 This led to a further 100 people being arrested, including over 30 juveniles who were charged with curfew violations.

 After the riot, the City of San Diego promised to form a committee to look into the problem of a lack of drag racing sites.
 The president of the National Hot Rod Association also pledged his support to getting local enthusiasts a place to race.
 Eventually, all of these pressures came together and two new Drag racing strips were opened.
 The San Diego Raceway opened in Ramona in 1963 and the Carlsbad Raceway opened in 1964.
 San Diego closed down after 1968 and Carlsbad after 2004.
-There was an attempt at running in the parking lot of Jack Murphy Stadium in an organized event in the 1970's, but currently drag strips in Barona serve the purpose.
+There was an attempt at running in the parking lot of Jack Murphy Stadium in an organized event in the 1970s, but currently drag strips in the Barona Reservation serve the purpose.